slowernews/wisdom-tldr/README.md

 > *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*

-> *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*

 > *'While deep work will promote you, shallow work will only prevent you from being fired.'<br>
 'Career capital is the unique skills that make you rare and valuable'<br>
 'Be so good that they cannot ignore you' -- Cal Newport*

+> *'Is it better to be good at many things or great at one thing?<br>
+To be an entrepreneur you need to know a little about a lot of things.<br>
+To be employed, you'll do better as a specialist.
+If you pick the right specialization.'*

+> *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*

 HOWEVER, having a job is risky: companies don't care about you.<br>
 So avoid the trap of following one set career path.
 It will be easier to pivot when needed.